Petlja/PSIML/workshops/ReadMe.md

 ```
 msbuild.exe /t:build workshops.sln
 ```
+Note: if build failed with "Python.exe not found" - you need to set the PythonPath in common.props found in the *workshops* directory.

 Once build process is finished, Jupyter notebooks are generated inside *build* directory in *workshop*.
 Jupyter notebooks can then be started by cd-ing to that directory and issuing:
 ```
 jupyter notebook